 Athletics

 On the East side of the property is a full-size basketball court and on the West side are two full-size soccer goals.
-Soccer balls, Footballs, Basketballs and Frisbees are available; please contact the Front Desk.
+We also feature a GaGa Pit.
+Soccer balls, Footballs, Basketballs, Kickballs and Frisbees are available; please contact the Front Desk.

 This square gazebo was added to our campus in 2022--the work of Our Lady of Mt.
 Carmel, Carmel Troop 174 for Luke Cloren's Eagle Scout project.
 Read more about Luke's Eagle Scout Project on the SJRCC Blog!